osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Installation/Install PI Adapter for DNP3 using Docker.md

 2. Name the script *dnp3dockerstart.sh* and save it to the directory where you plan to create the container.

-## Create a Docker container containing the DNP3 Adapter
+## Create a Docker container containing the DNP3 adapter

 1. Create the following `Dockerfile` in the directory where you want to create and run the container.